Rgada28/cloud_clinic/README.md

 - Bottom Navigation Bar
 - Circle Avatar

+### Key Features:

+- **Appointment Scheduling**: Users can easily schedule appointments with doctors based on their availability on specific dates.
+- **Flexible Consultation Options**: The app offers various consultation options, including messaging, video calls, voice calls, and in-person visits, allowing users to choose the communication method that suits their needs.
+- **Customizable Consultation Duration**: Users can personalize their consultation by selecting the desired duration with the doctor.
+- **User-Friendly Interface**: The app provides an intuitive and user-friendly interface for a seamless experience.

 ## Usage

-Users can select a doctor by tapping on to the card. which will lead them to Doctor detail screen.
+Users can select a doctor by tapping on the card. which will lead them to Doctor's detail screen.

 ## Development